dhruvkayastha/computer-networks/README.md

 ## Traceroute
 A custom version of the Linux traceroute tool for identifying the number of layer 3 (IP layer) hops from your machine to a given destination, which has been built using raw sockets.

+## Ping
+A custom version of ping utility which can be used to check the connectivity status between a source and a destination over an IP network, using ICMP requests.
+Includes support for:
+* -t ttl
+* -i interval
+* -c count
+* -W timeout
+* -s packetsize
+* -w deadline